DivyaGodayal/CoderChef-Kitchen/Linked-List/Swap-Nodes-in-Pairs/README.md

     <p align="center">
     <img src="../../Images/Swap-Nodes-in-Pairs/algorithm_11.png" width="500">

-4. We also need to assign the prevNode's next to the current head of the swapped pair.
+4. We also need to assign the prevNode's next to the head of the swapped pair.
     ```
     prevNode.next = secondNode
     ```